The Reporter’s endorsements for Election 2019

 He also, as head of the Republican Party, signed off on denying Councilman Paul Shepherd the Republican line in this election.
 Mr. Shepherd, a proven vote-getter and the board’s conscience on many issues, was shunted aside because of an issue of “age” we were told (Mr. Gerth is 77).
 It’s more likely that Mr. Shepherd’s support for STR regulations didn’t sit well with a Republican ticket that is in lockstep for no regulations.

-But politics, as they say, is a contact sport, and Mr. Gerth is seasoned player.
+But politics, as they say, is a contact sport, and Mr. Gerth is a seasoned player.

 The Reporter believes Mr. Gerth has achieved real results for Shelter Island and is acting on an ambitious agenda to make life here better and safer.
 We believe he deserves another term as supervisor and endorse his re-election.